p26e/anonymized-mirror-action/README.md

 ### `anon_email`

 The email all commits (both committer and author) will be rewritten to use.
-Default: `anon@nowhere.tld`
+Default: `anon@example.com`

 ## Example usage